Macrolepidoptera: Taxonomy

-The last two make up the Rhopalocera, or butterflies.
+The last two or three superfamilies comprised the Rhopalocera, or butterflies.
+More recent taxonomic treatments usually include all butterflies in an expanded Papilionoidea.

-More recent molecular studies have failed to recover the macrolepidoptera as a monophyletic group, but have found a well supported clade of moths that excludes the butterflies and some other moth superfamilies.
+Subsequent molecular studies have failed to recover the macrolepidoptera as a monophyletic group, but have found a well supported clade of moths that excludes the butterflies and some other moth superfamilies.
 This macro-moth clade, named Macroheterocera, contains the following five or six superfamilies: